mountaineerbr/shellChatGPT/man/README.md

 Fuzz intensity can be set with \[*VAL%*\].
 Def=*0%*.

 **-Nill**
-Unset model max response (chat cmpls only).
+Unset model max response tokens (chat cmpls only).

 **-NUM**